collabprojects/lexis-gre-app-client/README.md

 # Lexis Gre App

-An app that let's you pratice and learn words for the GRE.
+An app that let's you practice and learn words for the GRE.